Mark LeCras

 He made his debut for West Coast late in the 2005 season, and played his first full season in 2007.
 LeCras kicked 58 goals in 2009 and 63 goals in 2010, leading the club goalkicking in both years.

 He won the club best and fairest in 2010, and was also named in the All-Australian team.
 In 2017, LeCras broke Phil Matera's club record for the most career goals by a small forward.
 In the same season he also became just the third West Coast player to kick 400 career goals, after Peter Sumich and Josh Kennedy.

-He now works as a coastal reporter for Seven News Perth.
+He now works as a coastal reporter for Seven News Perth, and is also a part of Channel 7's commentary team for Australian Football League (AFL) matches in Western Australia.

 Early life

 LeCras was born to Peter and Leonie LeCras on 30 August 1986.
 Originally from Cervantes, he began with the Cervantes Football Club in the Central Midlands Coastal Football League (CMCFL), but moved to Perth to attend Prendiville Catholic College, playing with Whitfords JFC and Quinns, before returning to Cervantes after his graduation.